Decoding "20 of 6": Understanding Fractions, Ratios, and Percentages

 -

 As a ratio: This interpretation presents 20 and 6 as a ratio, representing a comparison between two quantities.
 The ratio is expressed as 20:6, which simplifies to 10:3.
-This means that for every 3 units of one quantity, there are 10 units of another quantity.
+So in practice, for every 3 units of one quantity, there are 10 units of another quantity.
 This interpretation focuses on the proportional relationship between two numbers, rather than a fraction representing part of a whole.

 Exploring the Possibilities: Practical Applications